Combining Type Checking and Set Constraint Solving to Improve Automated Software Verification: Conclusions

-We think that the combination between type checking and constraint solving can be improved through the introduction of subtypes and conveniently typed constraints.
-For example, if we have $0 \leq x \land x' = x + 3$ we may need to prove that $0 \leq x'$.
-This would require to discharge a proof obligation.
-However, by introducing $\mathsf{nat}$ as a subtype of $\Itype$, typing $+:\mathsf{nat} \cross \mathsf{nat} \fun \mathsf{nat}$ and declaring $\Dec([x,x'],\mathsf{nat})$, it would be possible for the typechecker to decide whether the program is type-correct or not.
-The greatest gains along this line would be the introduction of a type for functions as a subtype of $\Rtype$ and a library of function-based constraints that would typecheck when their arguments are functions.
+We think that the combination between type checking and constraint solving can be improved through the introduction of subtypes.
+For example, if $0 \leq x$ is a type invariant and we have $x' = x + 3$ we need to prove $0 \leq x \land x' = x + 3 \implies 0 \leq x'$.
+However, by introducing $\mathsf{nat}$ as a subtype of $\Itype$, typing $+:\mathsf{nat} \cross \mathsf{nat} \fun \mathsf{nat}$ and declaring $\Dec([x,x'],\mathsf{nat})$, it would be possible for the typechecker to automatically discharge the invariant by deciding whether the program is type-correct or not.
+The greatest gains along this line would be the introduction of a type for functions (say $\Ftype$) as a subtype of $\Rtype$ and a library of function-based constraints that would typecheck when their arguments are functions.
 This would make unnecessary the introduction of a number of invariance lemmas ensuring that a given binary relation is indeed a function.
+For instance, the update or override operator available in B ($\lover$) and Z ($\oplus$) is known to be closed for functions.
+Hence, a type declaration such as $\lover: \Ftype(T,U) \cross \Ftype(T,U) \fun \Ftype(T,U)$ can be added to the system.
+In this case, many proof obligations that today are passed to a prover could be easily discharged by the typechecker, instead.

 \textit{Competing interests: The authors declare none}